LeonSaal/TGA-FTIR-hyphenation-tool-kit/2DO.md

 - debug level in ``__init__`` oder settings?
 - clean up `Sample`, `calibration.py`
   - reduce if statements
   - combine code blocks to and or move functions to separate .py-files
+- formatting of code

+## Testing
+- add automated testing for
+  - inititialization
+  - plotting
+  - correction
+  - fitting
+- for different input data
+- all possible args, kwargs

 ## Other
 - `dry_weight(step_temp=..., mass_steps=..., step_time=...)` as arguments
 - ? shift `Baseline`

+## Calibration
+- add sample labels to points (if specified)
+-

 # Documentation
 - for _import profiles_